You’ve gone solar! Here’s how to interpret your Central Hudson bill with solar…

 Banked Solar Credit

 In months when your solar production outpaces your electricity usages, you’ll have a surplus of solar credits that will rollover and be applied to next month’s bill.
 Please note: you won’t see banked credits on your bill, but rest assured, Central Hudson is keeping track.
-If you would like to see how many credits you have banked, contact Central Hudson at (845) 452-2700.
+If you would like to see how many credits you have banked, contact our Customer Support team.

 CSA members have a predictable, fixed monthly payment.